BroFox86/blog-next-app/README.md

 This application serves as a **technical showcase and a development playground**.
 While my primary commercial work is protected by **strict NDAs**, this project is an open-source demonstration of my architectural approach, coding standards, and mastery of the modern Next.js ecosystem.

-It is designed as a **continuous learning sandbox** where I implement and refine advanced full-stack patterns—from rigorous server-side security to complex state management—ensuring every feature adheres to industry best practices before being applied in production environments.
+It is designed as a **continuous learning sandbox** where I implement and refine advanced full-stack patterns — from rigorous server-side security to complex state management — ensuring every feature adheres to industry best practices before being applied in production environments.

 ### 🚀 Tech Stack

-A high-performance blogging platform demo built with Next.js 16+, focusing on server-side efficiency, robust data validation, and a seamless user experience.
+A high-performance blogging platform demo built with Next.js 16, focusing on server-side efficiency, robust data validation, and a seamless user experience.

 - Framework: [Next.js](https://nextjs.org) (App Router) – Leveraging Server Components, Streaming, and Server Actions.
 - Database: [Neon](https://neon.com) (PostgreSQL) – Serverless Postgres with instant branching.